 Relax In The City Garden

 Get a bit of greenery by wandering around the city garden, right in the center of Odessa.
 Apparently, some afternoons the nearby conservatory will play music and you can see old couples waltzing to the music…um, adorable.
+Think about packing up a picnic and grabbing a spot under the shady trees or under the gazebos.

 See Deribasovskaya Street